-Sedimentation will be monitored within mangrove communities to provide an early warning of any potential impacts.
-Sedimentation monitoring will be undertaken at the same monitoring and reference sites used in the mangrove health surveys.
-Monitoring will be via pegs planted and secured within the sediment along each transect, which will be revisited regularly.
+Sedimentation would be monitored within mangrove communities to provide an early warning of any potential impacts.
+Sedimentation monitoring would be undertaken at the same monitoring and reference sites used in the mangrove health surveys.
+Monitoring would be via pegs planted and secured within the sediment along each transect, which would be revisited regularly.
 The detection of sedimentation is only possible at a coarse scale and would require sedimentation in the order of tens of centimetres.